ibroadfo/flowerpot/markdown/questions.md

     </dd>

     <dt>Someone is abusing Flowerpot; what do I do?</dt>
-    <dd>Every individual post has a 'Report Abuse' button associated with it; please use it if you see anyone misusing Flowerpot&emdash; this is not what the app is intended for.
+    <dd>Every individual post has a 'Report Abuse' button associated with it; please use it if you see anyone misusing Flowerpot&mdash; this is not what the app is intended for.
 You can also contact us <a href="mailto:abuse@flowerpot.fyi">by email</a>.</dd>

     <dt>Why 'Flowerpot'?</dt>
     <dd>Just because.
 It was a work-in-progress name, and it stuck!</dd>